 Quality multidisciplinary care

 The multidisciplinary staff of doctors, nurses, educators, and psycho-sociologists work as a team to provide pediatric patients personalized leading-edge care.
-Treatment spans the spectrum of settings, including clinic visits, day hospitalization which enables children to return home daily, and hospitalization for extended care.
+Treatment spans the spectrum of settings, during clinic appointments, day hospital visits (which enable children to return home each afternoon/evening), and hospitalization for extended care.

-With special focus on the child’s quality of life, the Pediatric Hemato-oncology Department features a child-friendly environment.
+With special focus on children’s quality of life, the Pediatric Hemato-oncology Department offers a child-friendly environment.

 Broad range of diseases treated